 This resource covers international applied life and environmental sciences literature, including journal articles, books and book chapters, conference proceedings, newsletters, reports, and gray literature.
+It has strong international coverage.
+It includes CAB Abstracts, CABI Full Text, and Global Health.

 This resource provides access to the scholarly literature across the sciences, social sciences, and arts and humanities, and includes citations to journal articles, conference proceedings, symposia, workshops, and more.
 It includes a cited reference search feature that enables users to trace the impact of individual scholars' work.